verbiscms/verbis/docs/api/api.md

 ### Retrieve a specific Category

-To retrieve a specific category, an ID parameter is passed after `/categories` URL, the following URL will retrieve category post with an ID of 10.
+To retrieve a specific category, an ID parameter is passed after `/categories` URL, the following URL will retrieve a category with an ID of 1.

 👉 `GET` to `/api/{version}/categories/1`